Radio Flyer (film): Plot

 Inspired by the urban legend of a boy named Fisher who attempted to fly away on his bicycle over a cliff nicknamed “The Wishing Spot”, the two convert their eponymous Radio Flyer toy wagon into an airplane in the hopes of sending Bobby and Shane away from harm.
-They draw up a schematic diagram with wings and an engine and scavenge numerous parts, secretly using Jack's tools to build the aircraft in their shed.
-The boys also raise money though various means, such as retrieving lost balls on a golf course and selling them back to the golfers.
-After leaving a farewell letter for their mother, the brothers take the device to the cliff at night, but Jack discovers their plan and attempts to stop them, prompting Shane to furiously attack him.
-Bobby then speeds down the hill alone (knocking out Jack with the wing of his plane) and triumphantly soars into the air as Mike and Shane look on.
-Mary arrives with police officer Jim Daugherty and Jack is arrested.
+They draw up a schematic diagram with wings and an engine and scavenge numerous parts, secretly using The King's tools to build the aircraft in their shed.
+The boys also raise money through various means, such as retrieving lost balls on a golf course and selling them back to the golfers.
+After leaving a farewell letter for their mother, the brothers take the device to the cliff at night, but The King discovers their plan and attempts to stop them, prompting Shane to furiously attack him.
+Bobby then speeds down the hill alone (knocking out The King with the wing of his plane) and triumphantly soars into the air as Mike and Shane look on.
+Mary arrives with police officer Jim Daugherty who arrests The King.
 Though Mike never sees Bobby again, he continues to receive postcards from him from places all over the world.

 Back in the present, Mike reiterates to his sons the importance of keeping a promise, and imparts a lesson about history being in the mind of the teller.
 He concludes his story by saying, "That’s how I remember it."